-As my life and my practice of Community Herbalism has matured and ripened over these past thirty years or more, I find that the cloak of the Wise Woman Tradition no longer quite fits me in the same comfortable fashion as it once did, although I still find its guidelines essential and significant.
+As my life and my practice of Community Herbalism has matured and ripened over these past thirty years or more, I began to find that the cloak of the Wise Woman Tradition no longer quite fit me in the same fabulously comfortable fashion as it once did, although I still find its guidelines essential and significant.

-However, I feel the need to name and define a new approach or tradition, one that has evolved out of my daily practice, and has been forming within me for many years.
-It is a way that speaks most clearly to who I have become, and resonates more soundly with where I want to be and how I would like to lead.
-I call this tradition emerging from my depths The Way of the Wild Heart.
+I've noticed a vibrant new shoot sprouting on this Wise Woman tree, an entirely new branch growing from the trunk, if you will.
+It is what has evolved out of my daily practice of those Wise Woman guidelines and has been forming within me for many years.
+It is a way that speaks most clearly to who I have become, and resonates more soundly with where I want to be and how I would like to proceed.
+I call this tradition emerging from my depths, this new shoot on the Wise Woman tree, The Way of the Wild Heart.

 This wild heart is now and has always been singing, calling, ringing and resonating within you and me.
 It can not keep silent.
 And it can no longer be ignored.
 Our wild hearts vibrate in tune with the endless, nourishing, rhythmic pulse of the earth, flow endlessly with the electromagnetic waves of her being.
 She is informing every beat of our hearts, every step and every breath.
 Our wild heart is our connection to all life on this planet that we call our home.